HeartSaVioR/spark-sql-kafka-offset-committer/README.md

 ## Supported versions

-Spark 2.4.x is supported: it only means you should link Spark 2.4.x when using this tool.
-That state formats across the Spark 2.x versions are supported.
+Spark 2.4.x is supported: it only means you should link Spark 2.4.x when using this project.

 The project doesn't support cross-scala versions: Scala 2.11.x is supported only.